 - In the same pan, dry roast cumin, mustard seeds, black peppercorns, fenugreek seeds, and coriander seeds until aromatic.
 Remove it on the same plate.
 Let them cool down to room temperature.

-- In the same pan, add 1 tsp oil.
+- In the same pan, add 1 teaspoon oil.
 Fry garlic until the color changes to light golden.
 Next, add curry leaves and fry until crisp.
 Remove it to the same plate.

 - In the same pan, dry roast the coconut until it turns golden.
 Remove it on another plate.
 Let it cool down completely.